 Based on Douglass North and Robert Thomas, The Rise of the Western World (Cambridge, 1973).

 Custom played such a large role in governing feudal institutions that they were resistant to change.
-Feudalism could only be shaken by substantial changes to the external environment, and those changes eventually came.
+Feudalism could only be shaken by substantial changes to the external environment, and these changes were a long time coming.
 Some of them followed from the slow rhythms of the Middle Ages, while others were swift and dramatic.

 Europe Fills Up

 Northern Europe in 800 AD was sparsely populated, with an economy based on scattered manors that were nearly self-sufficient, but its population was slowly growing.
 New manors were established in wilderness areas, and the older manors gradually absorbed the untamed lands that surrounded them.
 As the manors became more populous and less isolated, more goods were brought in and carried away by professional traders.

 Differences in population density explain much of the additional trade.
 The frontier areas tended to exploit the forests: they produced timber, pitch, tar, and furs.
 The newly settled areas produced grain and other farm products.
 The older areas, where the population density was highest, tended to produce labour-intensive goods (such as woolen and linen cloth) rather than land-intensive goods.
 Each area sold its own goods in order to purchase the goods of the other areas.

 This trade network spread through northern Europe and eventually linked with the Mediterranean trade network.
 The latter network involved trade between Italian city states (especially Genoa, Venice, and Pisa) and the Arab world.
 The Italian traders exchanged timber, iron, and wood and metal manufactured products for the luxury goods that the Arab traders had purchased in the lands abutting the Indian Ocean: spices, perfumes, ivory, silk.
 Northern Europe’s demand for these goods rose as it became wealthier and more populous.